 In simple terms; yes, you can repair your own car should you wish.

 It does, of course, depend on the type of insurance cover you have; collision or comprehensive, as you’ll have a maximum cover cost to claim that would have been originally made clear to you when you took out your policy.

 As long as the repairs you need to make sit within this, you’re absolutely within your rights to arrange your own car repairs.
 Our legal team would always recommend filing a claim and receiving the money first, but we totally understand that you may want to get cracking on repairs if you can- especially if you’re in the car repairs trade.

-If you’re a professional or know someone who is and they can give you an estimate on costs, you can then use it as a professional opinion when filing your accident case with an attorney as this is typically what an insurance company would do.
-However, the risk is if you decide not to file with your insurance company first and either start repairs right away or get a valuation that’s lower than one a third-party would, you won’t be entitled to more money once they offer a payout.
+If you’re a professional or know someone who is and they can give you an estimate on costs, you can then use it as a professional opinion when filing your accident case with an attorney, as this is typically what an insurance company would do.
+However, the risk is if you decide not to file with your insurance company first and either start repairs right away or get a valuation that’s lower than a third-party would give, you won’t be entitled to more money once they offer a payout.

-As with everything in life, there are always pros and cons to every approach in accident law, and whilst it may be a great opportunity for you to get your hands stuck in and fix your car, sadly it’s not always as simple for many others who are involved in an accident that wasn’t their fault.
+As with everything in life, there are always pros and cons to every approach in accident law.
+While fixing a car may be a great opportunity for you, sadly it’s not always as simple for many others who are involved in an accident that wasn’t their fault.

 Here at Thompson Law, we’d always recommend filing a claim with the insurer first.
 Once you’ve filed your claim, you can then look to repair the car however you see fit.
 They may take a long time to compensate you, at which point you’d be out of pocket with even more costs!
 Want to know more about what you should do next?
 Give us a call on (480) 634-7480 today.
 Our team is always happy to answer any questions you may have.